 The 21st Century Assistive Technology Act

 You will want to become familiar with the legislation itself.
 There are several resources on the AT Act Information page.
 We suggest the following sequence for an understanding of the law that is critical to state AT Act programs:

 - Start by reviewing the Summary of AT Act Requirements document for a big picture overview.

-- Review the AT Act for some history of the Act and a more in-depth review of the Section 4 requirements.
+- Review this PowerPoint for a history of the Act and a more in-depth review of the Section 4 requirements.